Have you ever checked whether you have unclaimed financial assets?

-“We are also going further to see how it is possible to assist those claimant with additional services necessary to complete the reunification application and successfully file for the reunification funds,” he added.
+“We are also going further to see how it is possible to assist the claimant with additional services necessary to complete the reunification application and successfully file for the reunification funds,” he added.

-The Authority has launched the Unclaimed Assets Management Information system to allow that will allow the doing way with manual filing of claims and facilitating easy processing of claims.
+The Authority has launched the Unclaimed Assets Management Information system that will allow doing away with manual filing of claims and facilitate easy processing of claims.
 The system will boost the reporting feedback mechanisms and make it easier to submit claims to the authority whether one is in the country or not.

 According to Chairman Kiplagat, the system will also facilitate trust fund management and reporting.